Atlantic County New Jersey

-Call me, Joseph Monaco, to sort through these complex issues including whether you or a loved one have a valid medical malpractice claim.
-I have been handling cases for over 25 years as a Second Generation Trial following in my father’s footsteps.
+Call or text me, Joseph Monaco, to sort through these complex issues including whether you or a loved one have a valid medical malpractice claim.
+I have been handling cases for over 30 years as a New Jersey Trial following in my father’s footsteps as a trial lawyer..

 You may reach me by phone or text at 609-277-3166 or Toll-Free at 855-Joe-Legal for a Free Consultation.